raymondworkshop/raymondworkshop.github.io/_posts/learning/2022-02-17-practical-thinking-skills.md

     - analogical thinking in different user cases
     - derive **from the unusual association of unrelated elements**

-* Fool
+* **Fool** - Celebrate it
+    - they would have the strong determination and persist with perseverance
+    - the fool's inversion skill
+    - "so what ?"
-    - what if  ?
+    - "what if I persevered?"

 * Sage - **less is more and better**
     - "what simple solution could I create?"